btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 ## Vision

-Samadhan Setu aims to establish a structured bridge between local challenges and the expertise, resources and institutions capable of addressing them.
+Samadhan Setu aims to establish a structured connection between local challenges and the expertise, technology and resources available across educational institutions, industry and government.

 The intended workflow is: